canh25xp/GraduationThesis/OUTLINES.md

 GecWeb is designed to provide a user-friendly interface for grammatical error correction, supporting multiple GEC models and combination methods.
 The high-level functions of GecWeb include:

-1. **Base Model Selection**: Users can choose from multiple GEC base models, such as GECToR-Bert, GECToR XLNet, and GECToR Roberta.
+1. Base Model Selection: Users can choose from multiple GEC base models, such as GECToR-Bert, GECToR XLNet, and GECToR Roberta.
-2. **Combination Method Selection**: Users can select system combination methods like ESC (Edit-based System Combination) and MEMT (Multi-Engine Machine Translation).
+2. Combination Method Selection: Users can select system combination methods like ESC (Edit-based System Combination) and MEMT (Multi-Engine Machine Translation).
-3. **Text Correction**: Users can input text for correction, and the system will output the corrected text with optional highlighted corrections.
+3. Text Correction: Users can input text for correction, and the system will output the corrected text with optional highlighted corrections.
-4. **Highlight Corrections**: Users can choose to highlight corrections in the output text, with explanations for each correction.
+4. Highlight Corrections: Users can choose to highlight corrections in the output text, with explanations for each correction.

 The use case diagram for GecWeb is shown below: